rljohnsn/argocd-bootstrap/README.md

 ## ApplicationSets and Applications
 Making use of [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/applicationset-specification/) ArgoCD objects we can provide a simple pattern to manage any number of service deployments via Helm.

 In essence an [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/applicationset-specification/) is a template used to generate [Application](https://argo-cd.readthedocs.io/en/stable/user-guide/application-specification/) objects.
-Given a specific strategy for how to render them we can minimize the amount of metadata needing repition.
+Given a specific strategy for how to render them we can minimize the amount of metadata needing repetition.

 Using the [Matrix](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Matrix/) generator strategy gives the most flexibility with a minimal amount of metadata.
 It essentially combines two other ApplicationSet generator strategies into one.
 The two utilized in this example are: